g000001/srfi-38/README.md

-* SRFI 38: External Representation for Data With Shared Structure
+# SRFI 38 for CL: External Representation for Data With Shared Structure

-- Copyright (C) Ray Dillinger 2003.
+* Copyright (C) Ray Dillinger 2003.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the